HMS Sabre (P285)

 HMS Sabre was a Scimitar-class fast patrol boat of the British Royal Navy.
 She was commissioned into the Gibraltar Squadron on 31 January 2003 along with her sister Scimitar, and used for police, customs and rescue purposes.
 The two boats allowed the two Archer-class patrol vessel of the squadron, Trumpeter and Ranger, to be reassigned to the Cyprus Squadron in April 2003 and April 2004 respectively.

 Operational history

 LPV Grey Wolf

-The vessel had previously been operated alongside her sister ship Grey Fox as part of Operation Lifespan in Northern Ireland since 1993 as LPV (Lough Patrol Vessel) Grey Wolf both vessels were based in their own special dock at Massereene barracks with access to 6 Mile Water in Lough Neagh, Northern Ireland where she was commanded and manned by a crew of seven Royal Marines and two Royal Navy personnel conducting maritime counter terrorism, surveillance, intelligence and anti-smuggling operations.
-The crew included a four-man team of Royal Marines to conduct boarding and ground operations the vessels would normally tow a 22 ft Arctic rigid inflatable boat (RIB) used to deploy this team.
+The vessel had previously been operated alongside her sister ship Grey Fox as part of Operation Lifespan in Northern Ireland since 1993 as LPV (Lough Patrol Vessel) Grey Wolf both vessels were based in their own special dock at Massereene barracks with access to 6 Mile Water in Lough Neagh, Northern Ireland where she was commanded and crewed by seven Royal Marines and two Royal Navy personnel conducting maritime counter terrorism, surveillance, intelligence and anti-smuggling operations.
+The crew included a four-person team of Royal Marines to conduct boarding and ground operations the vessels would normally tow a 22 ft Arctic rigid inflatable boat (RIB) used to deploy this team.